 Questions tagged [differential-geometry]

-Mathematical discipline which uses the techniques of calculus to study geometric problems.
+Mathematical discipline which studies some properties of smooth manifolds, which allow to generalize calculus to beyond $\mathbb{R}^n$.
 General relativity is written in this language.

 questions